-Ur nderwriting Proceeds,

-Price to Dis counts and Before

-Public Cor nmissions (1) Ex penses, to us

-Per Unit \$ 10.00 \$ 0.30 \$ 9.70

-Total \$ 40,000,000 \$ 1,200,000 \$ 38,800,000
+Price to Public Dis derwriting counts and missions (1) Proceeds, Before penses, to us Per Unit \$ 10.00 \$ 0.30 \$ 9.70 Total \$ 40,000,000 \$ 1,200,000 \$ 38,800,000

 (1) Excludes \$0.40 per unit, or \$1,600,000 (or up to \$1,840,000 if the underwriters' over-allotment option is exercised in full) in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
 The deferred commissions will be released to the underwriters only on completion of an initial business combination, in an amount equal to \$0.40 multiplied by the number of public shares sold as part of the units in this offering, subject to adjustment as described in this prospectus.
 Does not include certain fees and expenses payable to the underwriters in connection with this offering.
 Please see the section titled "Underwriting" for further information relating to the underwriting arrangements agreed to between us and the underwriters in this offering.